Infinitesimal gluing equations and the adjoint hyperbolic Reidemeister torsion: Combinatorial Reidemeister torsion of 3-manifolds

 \end{conjecture} In the formula \eqref{1-loop-formula}, the manifold $M$ is considered with the hyperbolic structure defined by the shape parameters $z=(z_1,\dotsc,z_N)\in\glvar$ which enter the right-hand side via the functions $\zeta^\square(z)$ of \eqref{def-zetas}.
 The denominator uses multi-index notation.

-\begin{remark} \begin{enumerate}[(1)] \item We remark that our statement of the \nword1loop Conjecture extends the original conjecture of Dimofte--Garoufalidis~\cite{tudor-stavros} to the case of arbitrary \nword1cusped hyperbolic manifolds and arbitrary nontrivial peripheral curves. \item The conjectural formula in \cite{tudor-stavros} is given in terms of the matrices $\mathbf{A}=\hat{G}-\hat{G}'$ and $\mathbf{B}=\hat{G}''-\hat{G}'$, whence it can be easily transformed into the symmetric form presented above. \item Dimofte--Garoufalidis~\cite{tudor-stavros} use a somewhat weaker concept of a combinatorial flattening and prove that the right-hand side of \eqref{1-loop-formula} does not depend on the choice of the flattening.
-The work of Neumann~\cite{neumann-BPSL} implies that a strong flattening in the sense of Definition~\ref{flattening} always exists, so there is no loss of generality in using strong flattenings in the statement. \item Since $k=1$, the term $2^k$ in the denominator of \eqref{1-loop-formula} simply equals $2$.
-Under certain additional assumptions on $\triang$, a generalization of the \nword1loop Conjecture to the case of multiple toroidal ends ($k>1$) is discussed in \cite{rs-phd}.
+\begin{remark} \begin{enumerate}[(1)] \item We remark that our statement of the \nword1loop Conjecture extends the original conjecture of Dimofte--Garoufalidis~\cite{tudor-stavros} to the case of arbitrary \nword1cusped hyperbolic manifolds and arbitrary nontrivial peripheral curves. \item The conjectural formula in \cite{tudor-stavros} is given in terms of the matrices $\mathbf{A}=\hat{G}-\hat{G}'$ and $\mathbf{B}=\hat{G}''-\hat{G}'$, but it can be easily transformed into the symmetric form presented above.
+The details of this transformation are spelled out in \cite[\S5.1.3]{rs-phd}. \item Dimofte--Garoufalidis~\cite{tudor-stavros} use a somewhat weaker concept of a combinatorial flattening and prove that the right-hand side of \eqref{1-loop-formula} does not depend on the choice of the flattening when the shapes $z$ recover the complete hyperbolic structure of finite volume on $M$, but subsequently need strong combinatorial flattenings for full invariance.
+Since strong combinatorial flattenings always exists, there is no loss of generality in using them in the statement. \item Since $k=1$, the term $2^k$ in the denominator of \eqref{1-loop-formula} simply equals $2$.
+Under certain additional assumptions on $\triang$, a generalization of the \nword{1}{loop} Conjecture to the case of multiple toroidal ends ($k>1$) is discussed in \cite[Section~5.5.2]{rs-phd}.
 This generalization involves the factor $2^k$ and the matrices~$\hat{G}^\square$ defined by \eqref{def-hats} with a general $k$. \end{enumerate} \end{remark}